calvinqiao/Cuper-MariU/README.md

 # Cuper-MariU

-A video game project 'Cuper-MariU' implemented in C++.
+A video game project 'Cuper-MariU', implemented in C++.